-The USACE administers two areas in the Project Region.
+The USACE owns, operates and administers two areas in the Project Region, the Englebright Dam Area and Daguerre Point Dam Area.
 Each of these areas is described below.

-Englebright Dam Area
+Englebright Dam and Reservoir

-Englebright Dam was constructed in 1941 by USACE to trap sediment derived from anticipated hydraulic mining operations in the Yuba River watershed.
-Hydraulic mining in the Sierra Nevada was halted in 1884, but resumed on a limited basis until the 1930s (during the Great Depression) under the regulation of the California Debris Commission.
-Although no hydraulic mining in the upper Yuba River watershed resumed after the construction of the dam, the historical mine sites continued to contribute sediment to the river.
-Englebright is performing it's primary function by trapping hydraulic mining sediment.
-It is approximately 25% full of sediment.
-Today, USACE's Englebright Reservoir is used primarily for recreation and hydropower.
-The lake is unique in that it offers boat-in camping only.
+Englebright Dam was constructed in 1941 by the USACE to trap sediment derived from hydraulic mining operations in the Yuba River watershed.
+Hydraulic mining in the Sierra Nevada was halted in 1884, but resumed on a limited basis until the 1930s (during the Great Depression) in accordance with the California Debris Commission guidance and regulations.
+Although hydraulic mining in the upper Yuba River watershed was not resumed after the construction of the dam, historical mine sites contribute sediment to the river, which Englebright Dam entrains.
+The Englebright Reservoir is used primarily for recreation (boat-in camping) and hydropower.

 USACE's Englebright Reservoir has a capacity of 70,000 ac-ft of which 45,000 ac-ft is usable capacity.
-Since the Yuba River Development Project began operation in 1970, the USACE's Englebright Reservoir water surface elevation is normally maintained between 517 feet and 525 feet for flat water recreation on the reservoir.
+Since the Yuba River Development Project began operation in 1970, Englebright Reservoir water surface elevation has normally been maintained between elevations of 517 feet and 525 feet for flat water recreation on the reservoir.